 Button or GUI field Description Stop Click to stop the packet capture.
 Download When the capture is complete, click Download to save the packet capture file to your hard disk for further analysis.
 Name The name of the packet capture file.
-Size (Byte) The size of the packet capture file.
+Size The size (byte) of the packet capture file.
 Status The status of the packet capture process, Complete or Running.

-2. Click New.

-- 3. In Capture file prefix, enter a prefix for the file generated from the captured traffic.
+- 2. Click New. - 3.
+In Capture file prefix, enter a prefix for the file generated from the captured traffic.
 This will make it easier to recognize the files. - 4.
 In Duration, enter the time period for performing the packet capture. - 5.
-In Peers, select a maximum of three peers. - 6.
-If you want to limit the scope of the traffic capture, in the IP/Host field, enter a maximum of three IP addresses or host names for the extensions and trunks you selected.
+If you choose SIP or Use protocol for Filter, from the Peers field, select the extension or trunk of which you want to capture the voice packets.
+You can select up to three peers. - 6.
+If you want to limit the scope of traffic capture, in the IP/Host field, enter a maximum of three IP addresses or host names for the extensions and trunks you selected.
 Only traffic on these IP addresses or host names is captured. - 7.
 Select the filter for the traffic capture: - SIP: Only SIP traffic of the peers you select will be captured. - Use Protocol: Only UDP or TCP traffic of the peers you select will be captured. - Capture All: All network traffic will be captured. - 8.
-For Exclusion, enter the IP addresses or host names and port numbers of which you do not want to capture voice traffic. - 9.
+For Exclusion, enter the IP addresses/host names and port numbers of which you do not want to capture voice traffic. - 9.
 Click Create.